 No previous experience of working creatively or outdoors is necessary – just a willingness to try.

-My practice is trauma informed, and where necessary we will work with somatic resources to support your sense of safety, and your post-traumatic growth.
+My practice is trauma informed, and where necessary we will work with bodily resources to support your sense of safety, and your post-traumatic growth.

 I am a fully accredited member of the Health Care and Professions Council (HCPC) and United Kingdom Council for Psychotherapy (UKCP).